-The Westman Islands are a group of 15 islands situated off the south coast of Iceland.
-They are reachable by either ferry or by airplane.
-The main island of Heimaey has a population of 4,135.
+The Westman Islands (Vestmannaeyjar) are a group of 15 islands situated south of Iceland.
+You can reach them either by ferry or by airplane.
+The main island of Heimaey is the only settled island.
+It has a population of 4.135.

 Westman Islands are perfect for birding

-The beautiful islands have magnificent ocean cliffs which are home to thousands of playful puffins, and a marvelous golf course with incredible views.
-All of Iceland’s seabirds can be found in Vestmannaeyjar: the guillemot, gannet, kittiwake and Iceland gull.
-However the puffin is the most plentiful species and is the Vestmannaeyjar emblem.
-Heimaey is also home to Eldborg volcano, which is still warm to the touch today from an eruption that took place more than 40 years ago.
+The beautiful islands have magnificent ocean cliffs, which are home to thousands of playful puffins, along with guillemot, gannet, kittiwake and Iceland gull.
+Above all, the puffin is the most plentiful species and the symbol of the islands.